-All preschool children are served in a licensed, center-based option where all have at least a three out of five-star rating in the Great Start to Quality Rating system through the State of Michigan.
-For 2022-23, MAISD's average starting rating was four.
-In 2022-23, there were twenty-four classrooms directly operated by eight sub-recipients, one GSRP classroom operated by the MAISD, and one Community Based Organization (CBO) GSRP classroom operated by Huntey's Clubhouse.
+In 2023-24, there were twenty-five classrooms directly operated by seven sub-recipients, one Community Based Organization (CBO) GSRP classroom operated by Huntey's Clubhouse, and the other 24 classrooms were operated by seven local school districts.
 Children attend class four days per week during a typical school day throughout the school year and receive two home visits during the school year.
-Classrooms can run on a part-day schedule or school day schedule (full day).
+One local school district and our CBO allocated the five day a week GSRP option with success.
 The majority of GSRP programs in the MAISD ran school day operations last year, which helped to support working parents in our identified childcare deserts.
-In the 2022-23 school year over 1,800 joint recruitment applications were processed.
+In the 2023-24 school year over 1,083 joint recruitment applications were processed.